Survey of Bangladesh: History

-The SOB began as the "Bengal Survey" on 1 January 1767 in undivided India and conducted surveying and mapping activities until 1947.
+SOB began as the "Bengal Survey" on 1 January 1767 in undivided India and conducted surveying and mapping activities until 1947.
 After the partition of the subcontinent on 14 August 1947, the organization started its new role as Survey of Pakistan and established a regional office at Dhaka.
 The regional office initially had 2 directorates, 2 field parties, 1 drawing office, 1 photogrammetric office (regional office for East Pakistan) and a geodetic department.

 Topographic maps of Bengal were generated during the last quarter of the 18th century, covering the whole of Bangladesh at a scale of 1:50,000.

 Rights and responsibilities

 The SOB possesses the rights to all aerial photographs and other topographic maps of Bangladesh.
 They undertake geodetic, topographical and aerial surveys from time to time and keep records of basic geodetic and levelling networks.
 Topomaps are prepared, updated and verified by ground surveys.
 The SOB's regular responsibilities include revising and upgrading the topographic basemaps drawn on 1:50,000 scale.

 Aerial photographs in Bangladesh are used as per the 'Rules for Classification, Custody and Issue of Aerial Photographs' issued by the Ministry of Defence, Government of the People's Republic of Bangladesh.
 It is broadly divided into two categories: 'Classified Photographs' and 'Public Photographs'.
 The aerial photographs containing sensitive sites are marked as 'Classified' and those which do not contain any sensitive information are termed 'Public'.

 The SOB is also responsible for the following: